-At the UBC Farm Tuesdays (4:00 pm to 6:00 pm) or on Saturdays (11:00 am to 1:30 pm).
+At the UBC Farm Tuesdays (4:00 pm to 6:00 pm) or on Saturdays (11:00 am to 2:00 pm).
+Please note that a multi-vendor farmers’ market occurs simultaneously with our Saturday pickup hours.
 During registration, members commit to one pick-up day for the entire season.
 Members need to bring their own bags/baskets/containers to bring their produce home.
 Please reach out to us if you're expecting to miss picking up your share, we strongly encourage you to arrange for someone else to pick up your share for you.

 Please note that we do not have the capacity to allow for other alternate pick-up times, nor are we able to hold your share until the next available pick-up day.
 Refunds will not be issued for missed pick-up.